Domestic agreements with non-VCU institutions

 Prior to terminating any agreement, the Office of the Provost will explore potential SCHEV and SACSCOC implications.
 For example, these implications may include teach-out plans and teach-out agreements in accordance with SACSCOC substantive change policy.

-Please direct questions via email to Dr. Jamie Cooper, assistant vice provost for academic programs, at email@example.com.
+Please direct questions via email to Dr. Andrew Arroyo, interim assistant vice provost for academic programs & policy, at firstname.lastname@example.org.